Keyboard shortcuts

 • Rust – CLI, engine, LSP, WASM (single language for core)

-• VS Code extension – Edit .sruja, diagnostics, optional diagram preview
+• VS Code extension – Edit .sruja files with syntax highlighting and diagnostics

 • Docs – This book (mdBook, Rust-based; no TypeScript/Node)

-Sruja "Show diagram" in code blocks: Run make wasm from the repo root once, then run make book-serve (or ./serve.sh from the book directory) so the WASM files are copied into the book output.
+Sruja "Show diagram" in code blocks: Run just wasm (or make wasm) from the repo root once, then run just book-serve (or make book-serve, or ./serve.sh from the book directory) so the WASM files are copied into the book output.